-Shelly has been a Kindermusik Educator for SPICE classes at MarcFirst for Music Connections Foundation for 12 years.
+Shelly is a Kindermusik Educator for SPICE classes at MarcFirst for Music Connections Foundation while working in the private speech pathology field.
 She has a Masters in Speech and Language Pathology and Audiology.
 She first came to Kindermusik as a parent attending classes with her first child, then 6 months old.
 She was immediately impressed not only with how much fun the classes were, but with how well so many areas of child development are addressed by the curriculum.

 "What I think keeps me going day to day with Kindermusik is simply the joy it brings to children and families as a whole: those recurring small moments of joy, or just the overall feel in a class.
 This feeds my soul.
 But the underlying motivation, what makes it all feel deeply worthwhile, is the fact that there is actually a purpose within this joyful experience, that it does so much good!
 The analogy of putting vegetables in ice cream is so fitting.
 And Kindermusik fills so many different needs for different people: bonding between child and caregiver, development of the child, parenting support, connection to other caregivers/families, time to slow down and be, etc., I don't believe there is anyone that Kindermusik isn't 'for.'"

 KINDERMUSIK EDUCATOR & PIANO TEACHER